 How much weight do I gain for each trimester?

 - In the first trimester, it is suggested to gain about 2-4 lbs (1 – 2 kg).

 - In the second and third trimesters, it is suggested to gain about 1 lb/wk (0.4 kg), with underweight women gaining a little more weight, and overweight/obese women gaining a little less weight per week.

 Have more questions about gaining weight in pregnancy?
-Contact Toronto Health Connection and speak directly with a Registered Dietitian.
+Contact Toronto Public Health and speak directly with a health professional.